sandipchitale/m2e-phasesandgoals/README.md

 - You can run the selected goals using the `Launch selected goals` command.
 - You can copy selected goals to clipboard using the `Copy selected goals to clipboard` command.
 - Use the `Log All` command to print the tree into the Maven Console.
+- Expand All/Collapse All
+- Selecting Phase selects associated goals

 ### Maven enhancement